dapplion/annotated-spec/phase0/beacon-chain.md

 Computes the hash that is being signed when an SSZ container is being signed.
 This is done by creating an ephemeral SSZ container that puts the original container and the domain together, and outputting the root of that.

 ### Beacon state accessors

-This set of functions accesses the beacon chain state.

 #### `get_current_epoch`